 In 2008, Brook Hill Farm established a 4-H Horse and Pony Club for all of the United Neigh members.
 With the four “H’s” standing for Head, Heart, Hands, and Health, 4-H possesses more than a century of experience in youth development programming.

 The 4 “H’s”

-Below is a picture of the 4-H State Show team.
+A picture of the 4-H state show team.
 Look and see how many ribbons in the dressage arena!